 Mazumdar-Shaw Advanced Research Centre (ARC)

 The ARC, the Advanced Research Centre, will be the creative and collaborative heart of research at the University of Glasgow.
-The £113 million building will help bridge the boundaries between research, cross subject collaboration and true societal impact.
+The £116m building will help bridge the boundaries between research, cross subject collaboration and true societal impact.
 The ARC will open in Spring 2022.

 The ARC will bring world leading researchers together in a building specifically designed to break down organisational structures and facilitate collaboration.
 By housing diverse teams within the same building, the ARC will expose individuals and research areas to each other, increasing opportunities for cross-disciplinary working.

-As well as providing collaboration facilities for the entire University research community, it will be home to academics working on global challenges across five broad themes: Creative Economies & Cultural Transformation, Digital Chemistry, International Development, Quantum and Nanotechnology, and Technologies Touching Life.
+As well as providing collaboration facilities for the entire University research community, it will be home to academics working on global challenges across five broad themes: Creative Economies & Cultural Transformation, Digital Chemistry, Global Sustainable Development, Quantum and Nanotechnology, and Technologies Touching Life.

 The ground floor of the ARC will be open to the general public to showcase the excitement and relevance of the University’s research.
 It will offer a mix of multi-purpose spaces for events and conferences, as well as team building and networking activity and public engagement.